Version 1.4 - Last Updated: 05 May 2026

 Q1: Will LLE replace the current SFE funding package?

-A: Yes, for new English domiciled students starting an eligible course that begins on or after 1 January 2027, the LLE will replace the current SFE package for level 4 to 6 study offered by Office for Students (OfS) registered providers.
-Students who are ordinarily resident in England on the first day of the first course year and meet the relevant eligibility criteria will be able to apply.
-Under the LLE a ‘course year’ is defined as the 12-month period starting on the first day of the calendar month in which the student’s course begins (‘the first course year’), and each subsequent period of 12 months in which part of the course is undertaken.
+A: Yes, for new English domiciled students starting a designated course that begins on or after 1 January 2027, the LLE will replace the current SFE package for level 4-6 study offered by Office for Students (OfS) registered providers.
+Eligibility criteria for the LLE will track to existing HE Student Finance nationality and residency rules.
+Under the LLE a student’s LLE eligibility is derived from a ‘course year’ which is defined as the 12-month period starting on the first day of the calendar month in which the student’s course begins (“the first course year”), and each subsequent period of 12 months (if any) in which part of the course is undertaken.

 Q2: How will the LLE balance be determined.
 Will education providers need to be involved?